Secure Trajectory Planning Against Undetectable Spoofing Attacks: Introduction

-\textbf{Paper contribution} This paper features three main contributions.
-First, we formulate a secure trajectory planning problem for robots with double-integrator dynamics equipped with GNSS and RSSI sensors.
-We consider attackers capable of simultaneously spoofing the GNSS measurements and sending arbitrary control inputs to the robot.
-We explicitly characterize the existence and form of undetectable attacks, that is, coordinated attack inputs that (i) deviate the robot trajectory from the nominal path, and (ii) cannot be detected using the GNSS and RSSI readings.
-Second, we formulate and solve an optimization problem to design optimal undetectable attacks, which maximally deviate the robot trajectory while maintaining undetectability.
-Third, we show that secure trajectories exist only between a subset of states, where, independently of the attack, the robot either follows the nominal secure trajectory or readily detects the attack.
-Additionally, we formulate and solve an optimization problem to design secure trajectories.

-As minor contributions, we characterize undetectable attacks and secure trajectories for robots with unicycle dynamics, thus showing that our framework is in fact applicable to different nonlinear dynamical robot models and sensors, and provide illustrative examples highlighting a geometric interpretation of our results.
-More generally, our results show that secure trajectories can be substantially different from shortest trajectories, and that security in nonlinear systems is a function of the employed control input.
+{\textbf{Paper contribution} This paper features four main contributions.
+First, we demonstrate the existence and characterize the form of undetectable attacks, that is, coordinated attack inputs that deviate the robot trajectory from the nominal path and cannot be detected using the GNSS and RSSI readings.
+Second, we demonstrate how an attacker can design optimal undetectable attacks that maximally deviate the robot from its nominal path while maintaining undetectability.
+Third, we show the existence of secure trajectories where, independently of the intensity of the attack, the robot either follows the nominal precomputed path or readily detects the attack.
+Fourth, we formulate and solve the secure trajectory planning problem, which asks for the design of open-loop control inputs that allow the robot to securely navigate from a given initial configuration to a certain final position.
+As a minor contribution, we study and characterize undetectable attacks and secure trajectories for robots with unicycle dynamics, thus showing that our techniques are in fact applicable to different nonlinear dynamical robot models and sensors.
+More generally, our results show that secure trajectories can be substantially different from minimum-time trajectories, and thus demonstrate that the security of a system with nonlinear dynamics depends upon the inputs to the system adopted for control.

 \textbf{Paper organization} The remainder of the paper is organized as follows.
 Section \ref{sec:problemSetup} presents our problem setup and attack model.
 Section \ref{sec:undetectableAttacks} contains our notion of undetectability and our characterization of undetectable attacks.
 Section \ref{sec:attacker} and Section \ref{sec:SecureTrajectories} contain, respectively, the design of optimal undetectable attacks and of secure trajectories.
 Finally, Section \ref{sec: unicycle} contains an extension of our results to the case of robots with unicycle dynamics, and Section \ref{sec:conclusions} concludes the paper.